menu icon

 Instructions

-1. Prepare the Vegetables: Clean tomatoes, jalapeños and mushrooms.
-Place them in a small mixing bowl and toss with half of the olive oil.
+1. Prep the veggies: clean tomatoes, mushrooms, and jalapeños.
+Toss them in a bowl with half the olive oil.

-3. Make Blackened Seasoning: Combine 2 tablespoon smoked paprika, 1 tablespoon cumin, 2 teaspoon Cayenne pepper, 1 tablespoon onion powder, 2 teaspoon garlic powder, 1 teaspoon salt, 1 teaspoon dried basil, 1 teaspoon dried oregano together in a bowl, to use as blackened seasoning mix for salmon (OR USE STORE BOUGHT SEASONING).
+2. Make the seasoning (if not using store-bought): in a small bowl mix 2 tablespoon smoked paprika, 1 tablespoon cumin, 2 teaspoon Cayenne pepper, 1 tablespoon onion powder, 2 teaspoon garlic powder, 1 teaspoon salt, 1 teaspoon dried basil, 1 teaspoon dried oregano

-4. Cook Vegetables: Heat a large cast-iron skillet on top of stove until hot.
-Add vegetables and cook over high heat for 3 minutes.
-Turn heat down to low and simmer for 4 more minutes.
-Remove from heat and set the vegetables aside.
+3. Cook the vegetables: heat a large cast-iron skillet over high heat.
+Add veggies and cook for 3 minutes, stirring occasionally.
+Reduce heat to low and cook 4 more minutes.
+Transfer to a plate and set aside.

 Would you like to save this recipe?